Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 - loads a suitability map using `quetzal::geography::raster`
 - prepares its integration into the simulation framework using `quetzal::expressive`
 - it gives to the suitability the semantic of a function of space and time `f(x,t)`
-- it gives it access to mathematical operators
+- it gives it access to mathematical operators with `quetzal::expressive::use`
 - then it builds upon it to define an (arbitrary) expression of e.g. the growth rate (but it could be friction, or carrying capacity...)

 **Input**